 I also started listening to more longer audiobooks on Audible, but honestly, with too much content to catchup on, I couldn’t deal with the slow paced audiobooks, so I am no longer active on this medium, but it works for some people.

-Lastly, I’ve setup an automation workflow to log tweets, youtube videos and articles that I like on the web on a notion board.
+Lastly, I keep pocketing the tweets, youtube videos and articles I like.
 This helps me revisit these notes and add my comments.
-I was doing this on twitter before but logging bookmarks in a table makes it easy as the records can be sorted, filtered and exported.
+I was doing this on twitter before but logging bookmarks in a list makes it easy as the records can be sorted, filtered and exported.
 It comes at the cost of these notes not being accessible for discovery and comments but I’ve hardly had fruitful interaction on twitter where strangers found my tweets and added a new perspective to it.
 I might shift back, as the approach remains fluid, intent is to learn more from all possible directions and sources.

 As you can probably tell, I am a hoarder of information, so if you come across any new blog, podcast or youtube channel, please feel free to share with me!